Early Educator Wage Initiative Program

-Child Care Network is launching the Early Educator Wage Initiative to support licensed child care providers across Regions 6 and 9.
+The Early Educator Wage Initiative is to support licensed child care providers across Regions 6 and 9.
 This exciting opportunity provides monthly stipends to early educators—helping strengthen wages, stabilize programs, and ensure that every child and family has access to quality care.

 Application Timeline